mrcoles/e7n/README.md

 // manually specified key
 const BAR = tr('This is also localized', 'bar');

+// auto-generated key from concatenated string literals const MULTI = tr('This is combined ' + 'via plus signs');

 // with placeholders (you can also set the key 2nd arg to `null`) const BAZ = tr(
   'Hi, $name$, your number is $number$.',